andreipfeiffer/css-in-js/README.md

 - 😕 bundles nested styles even if they are not used in component
 - 🤫 for user input styles, it generates a new class name for each update, but it does NOT remove the old ones, appending indefinitely to the DOM
-- 😑 using `styled` will add `3 KB` to you bundle, because it's imported from a separate package
+- 😑 using `styled` approach will add `3 KB` to our bundle, because it's imported from a separate package
 - 🤔 don't know how to split static and dynamic styles, resulting in highly polluted duplicated styles in head for component variants (same applies to `css` prop & `styled` components)

 <br />

 #### Conclusions

 Overall Emotion looks to be a very solid and flexible approach.
 The novel `css` prop approach offers great ergonomics for developers.
 Working with dynamic styles and TypeScript is pretty easy and intuitive.
 Supporting both `strings` and `objects` when defining styles, it can be easily used both when migrating from plain CSS, or starting from scratch.
-The bundle overhead is not negligible, but it's much smaller than other solutions, especially if you consider the rich set of features it offers.
+The bundle overhead is not negligible, but definitely much smaller than other solutions, especially if you consider the rich set of features that it offers.

+It seems it doesn't have a dedicated focus on performance, but more on Developer eXperience.
+It looks like a perfect "well-rounded" solution.

 <br />